 MBFC provides office facilities and administrative support to MDB.
-Administrative fees earned for the year ended June 30, 2020 and 2019 totaled \$300,000 and \$500,000, respectively.
+Administrative fees earned for the years ended June 30, 2021 and 2020 totaled \$300,000 in each year.

 Note 7 - Risk Management

 The Corporation is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 The Corporation carries commercial insurance for these risks.
 There have been no settled claims resulting from these insured risks in any of the past three fiscal years.